Yatta Checkout User Guide

 Optional String with value 'UNLIMITED' or object with runtime, unit (and startOfTerm)

-This can be defined to pass any of your required data through the purchase process and, after a successful purchase, to you via callback.
-Maximum 64 key-value pairs are allowed.
+This can be defined to pass any required data through the purchase process and, after a successful purchase, to you via callback.
+Maximum 64 key-value pairs.
 Keys are strings up to 42 characters.
 Values can be of any kind, but must be shorter than 1024 characters when stringified.

 groupContext